-As we navigate these first weeks of the pandemic, so many of us who are used to living beyond the four walls of our apartments are now homebound, and those of us who rely on the contact of visitors feel increasingly isolated.
+As we navigate this pandemic, so many of us who are used to living beyond the four walls of our apartments are now homebound, and those of us who rely on the contact of visitors feel increasingly isolated.
 Whether you need help with errands or transportation, or you want to link up with a phone buddy for ongoing conversation, CRS is here for you.
 Please fill out this form to request assistance from the dozens of volunteers who are eager to help and connect with you.
 We will reach out to match anyone who needs assistance with CRS volunteers.

 If you will need financial assistance, the Hebrew Free Loan Society is offering zero-interest loans to help New Yorkers who are impacted financially by the virus.
 Click here to see the flyer and find out more.